 Employee monitoring is not without its risks.
-Before implementing employee monitoring software you must first evaluate the pros and cons of employee monitoring to see if it’s the right choice for your company.
+Before monitoring your employees with employee monitoring software you must first evaluate the pros and cons of employee monitoring to see if it’s the right choice for your company.
 This article will outline the advantages and disadvantages of monitoring employees to help you make an informed decision.Table of Contents

-Before evaluating the pros and cons of employee monitoring, it’s important to understand the various forms that it can come in.
-The laws, regulations, and perceptions of monitoring will be heavily influenced by the type of monitoring used and the reasons for its use.
+Before evaluating the pros and cons of employee monitoring, it’s important to understand the different methods of employee monitoring.
+The laws, regulations, and perceptions will be heavily influenced by the tool that companies use and the reasons for its use.

 The 2007 Electronic Monitoring & Surveillance Survey from the American Management Association (AMA) found that 66% of employers monitor employee internet use.
 65% of those surveyed also use web filtering software to block websites.
 Employers primarily monitor and restrict internet access to prevent employees from accessing inappropriate websites.